oba2311/mattnomer/README.md

  - on a similar note, there's Pedro from UoC, that works on a tangible.
  - Automated discovery?
 Matt's thesis?  that could be knowledge graph creation, (bitcoin?).

+ - the graph creation part is banal.
+But, the applications an creation is novel.in the sense that it's never been done in science. - What does that mean?
+Open-source Palantir stuff for scientists.

 2. NLP - nature VS narture Chomski stuff.